drunktankpink/ways-of-working/docs/infrastructure-as-code/terraform/README.md

 ---

-Hashicorp (company behind Terraform Project) do not point to specific patterns and best practices in their documentation.
+HashiCorp (company behind Terraform Project) do not point to specific patterns and best practices in their documentation.
 There is possibility where you can store whole code in single `.tf` file, however this is highly discouraged, as navigation in thousands lines of code is usually hard.
 For small Terraform code and [modules](modules), we can observe established pattern, where the code containing resource definitions is put on `main.tf` file, with  variables and outputs separated into `variables.tf` and `outputs.tf` files.